 And you can begin trying to change them right away, trying to remake them into your own idea.
 And that's very destructive.
 You don't go into it with that humility of acceptance, accepting one another and encouraging one another to godliness, like Hebrews 10 talks about.

 Jim: Hebrews does talk about that.
-Let's explore that a minute, because I would think especially again, most young Christian couples, they come into marriage wanting to put their best foot forward, wanting to be filled with the fruit of the Spirit—love, joy, peace, goodness.
-And yet, that lack of humility seems to sprout up so quickly, maybe even on the honeymoon, you know.
+Let's explore that a minute, because I would think most … especially again, most young Christian couples, they come into marriage wanting to put their best foot forward, wanting to be filled with the fruit of the Spirit—love, joy, peace, goodness.
+And yet, that lack of humility seems to sprout up so quickly, maybe even on the honeymoon.
 Where can a younger couple begin to arrest that?
 And talk about again, those destructive attributes of the fierce woman.
 Let's linger in there a little bit.
 Be open and honest.
 What were you facing?

 LeRoy: Our marriage hit the skids at that point.
 (Laughter)